SanaaHamel/picowota/README.md

 Note: The combined target will also build the standalone binary.

 To be able to update your app, you must provide a way to return to the bootloader.
-By default, if GPIO15 is pulled low at boot time, then `picowota` will stay in bootloader mode, ready to receive new app code.
+If `PICOWOTA_OTA_PIN` is defined and that GPIO is pulled low at boot time, then `picowota` will stay in bootloader mode, ready to receive new app code.

 You can also return to the bootloader from your app code - for example when a button is pressed, or in response to some network request.
 The